Dolioz/hrpgext/README.md

 - Exclude most globals from unread count
 - Separate clan channel (chat commands can't be used in the clan channel)
 - Hide clan messages from main channel
-- View user profile with right click
-- Turn URLs into clickable links
-- Turn URLs into links in forum
 - Increase chat size limit to 1000

 ### Log Filter